ambatirahul/Deep-learning/CapstoneProposal.md

     3. Exploratory Data Analysis
     4. Neural Networks Architecture
 2. Report on the capstone project
-3. Findings and presentaions on the project
+3. Findings and presentations on the project